 Neuroscience in Organizational Behavior

-Improving wellness, safety and productivity in the workplace can be an efficient, data driven endeavor.
+Improving wellness, safety, and productivity in the workplace can be an efficient, data-driven endeavor.
 Analyzing employees’ neural activity can provide unprecedented insights on elements of the work environment that are distracting, which meeting formats are the most effective, and the general stress levels experienced by your team members.
-Organizations can find balance between productivity and brain and mental health with EEG monitoring of neurological patterns and determining which methods are conducive to a motivated, safe and healthy professional community.
+Organizations can find a balance between productivity and brain and mental health with EEG monitoring of neurological patterns and determining which methods are conducive to a motivated, safe and healthy professional community.